+Funded pension

+arrangements

-Funded pension arrangements A pension scheme in which expected future benefits are funded in advance and as entitlement accrues.
+A pension scheme in which expected future benefits are funded in

+advance and as entitlement accrues.

 GDP inflation A measure of the total increase in prices in the whole economy.
-Unlike CPI inflation, GDP inflation includes price increases in goods that are exported, excludes imported goods, and includes intermediate goods such as machines.
+Unlike CPI inflation, GDP inflation includes price increases in goods that are exported and intermediate goods such as machines, but excludes imported goods.